Blog · Analysis · Last reviewed June 25, 2026

 The third is repair without responsibility.
 An assistant fixes a broken workbook, but the institution does not record what changed, what assumption was selected, what alternative was rejected, or who owns the repaired logic.

-The seventh is human de-skilling.
+The tenth is human de-skilling.
 If the assistant becomes the usual route to formula design, debugging, and analysis, users may become less able to inspect the logic that governs their own work.
 Convenience can hollow out the very competence needed for oversight.

 The Governance Standard